 The main take was that sometimes people avoid facing uncomfortable truths, and prefer to continue their life wrapped in indifference.
 Specifically speaking of money issues, such as saving for retirement.

-Judea Pearl, a renowned PhD in Computer Science and Philosophy—awarded with the Turing Award for contributions to the field of Artificial Intelligence in 2011— presents another dangerous pair: Ignorance and Arrogance, in its latest book: “The Book of Why”.
+Judea Pearl, a renowned PhD in Computer Science and Philosophy—awarded with the Turing Award for contributions to the field of Artificial Intelligence in 2011— presents another dangerous couple: Ignorance and Arrogance, in its latest book: “The Book of Why”.

 This odd couple is presented while talking about elements of mediation in the study of causality.
 When addressing the anecdote of the unfortunate death of sailors because of scurvy in the late nineteenth and early twentieth century.
 With the benefit of modern science, and the relationship between this fatal disease and vitamin C deficiency, it seems foolish to deny such evidence.
 In reality, with decades of anticipation it had already been found that the presence of citrus fruits in naval expeditions helped in an important way to avoid these losses.